 Children need structure and boundaries in order to grow up to be healthy individuals.
-If the child does not grow with discipline, then he will suffer in situations outside the home environment.
+If the child does not grow with discipline, then he/she will suffer in situations outside the home environment.

 6. Lack of Support

 Children need support, especially during stressful times like a performance at school or examinations.
 You could be more concerned about your work, and this might leave your child feeling anxious.

-You constantly tell your child that he should be like other children and emulate their positive traits.
+You constantly tell your child that he/she should be like other children and emulate their positive traits.
 This is a sign of bad parenting.

 8. Not Proud of His/Her Achievements

-You never praise your child for his achievements and do not show pride in his hard work.
+You never praise your child for his/her achievements and do not show pride in hard work.

 9. Using a Criticising Tone

-Using a tone that shows disapproval of all your child’s actions will leave a negative mark on your child.
+Using a tone that shows disapproval of all your child’s actions will leave a negative mark on him/her.

 10. Not Respecting His/Her Feelings

-You do not take the time to have a conversation with your child and understand his feelings.
-His opinions and feelings are disregarded and not addressed in a healthy manner, it could adversely affect kids.
+You do not take the time to have a conversation with your child and understand his/her feelings.
+When opinions and feelings are disregarded and not addressed in a healthy manner, it could adversely affect kids.

 11. Being a Poor Example

-Your child will pick up on all your habits and behaviors.
+Your child will pick up on all your habits and behaviours.
 You might want to think about why and where your child has picked up a particular behaviour from.

-You do not give your child a choice and instead expect him to do something because you have told him to do so.
+You do not give your child a choice and instead expect him/her to do something because you have said so.

 13. Too Much Pampering

-You might think that your child is the most special child but for the rest of the world he just another child.
-Making him feel like he is entitled to things will make him unpopular and disliked.
+You might think that your child is the most special child, but for the rest of the world he/she just another child.
+Making him/her feel entitled could lead to bad behaviour that causes social isolation.

 You protect your child from every imaginable danger out there.
-This will make your child fearful and will be afraid of taking any type of risk from making new friends to trying new activities.
+This will make your child fearful and afraid of taking any type of risk, from making new friends to trying new activities.

 15. Lack of Trust

-You do not allow your child to make decisions because you are sure that they will be the wrong choices or you do not believe him when he says something.
+You do not allow your child to make decisions because you are sure that they will be the wrong choices or you do not believe him/her.